rinmeng/NodeNinjas/tutorial.md

 Now you can run the `GET http://localhost:15000/` again to see the list of schools

+### Frontend

-Then check your front-end to see the changes (refresh the page).
+Then check your front-end, visit [http://localhost:13000](http://localhost:13000) to see the front-end

-To reset, simply visit setup again [http://localhost:15000/setup](http://localhost:15000/setup)
+To reset the table, simply visit setup again [http://localhost:15000/setup](http://localhost:15000/setup)

 ## What area will be used the most during development?